Skip to main content

 • It is larger than 5 cm but not larger than 7 cm across.

-• There are 2 or more separate tumor nodules in the same lobe of a lung.
+• There are 2 or more separate tumor nodules in the same lobe of a lung and is not larger than 7 cm across

-The cancer has spread to lymph nodes below the carina (the point where the windpipe splits into the left and right bronchi) or in the space between the lungs (mediastinum).
-These lymph nodes are on the same side as the main lung tumor (N2).
+The cancer has spread to one area of lymph nodes either below the carina where the windpipe splits into the left and right bronchi (subcarinal) or in the space between the lungs (mediastinum).
+These lymph nodes are on the same side as the main lung tumor (N2a).
 The cancer has not spread to distant parts of the body (M0).

 OR